lucron9090/cruis-api/DEPLOYMENT_SUMMARY.md

 ## 🎯 What Was Accomplished

-This deployment represents a **complete UI/UX rewrite** of the Motor M1 Application, transforming it from a desktop-focused, accessibility-challenged interface into a modern, mobile-first, WCAG 2.1 AA compliant application.
+This deployment represents a **complete UI/UX rewrite** of the YourCar M1 Application, transforming it from a desktop-focused, accessibility-challenged interface into a modern, mobile-first, WCAG 2.1 AA compliant application.

 ### ✅ Completed Phases (6 of 8)